ZoyavanMeel/ORCA/README.md

 ## BioFile

 Script with useful functions for I/O. These include functions for downloading, parsing, and saving files.

+- `save_gbk`: Fetches and saves the Genbank file of the given accession in the given path.
+- `save_pkl`: Fetches and saves the given accession in the given path as a pickled `SeqRecord` generated from parsing a Genbank file with Biopython.
+- `fetch_file`: Fetches the given accession in the provided file format from NCBI.
+Will return a `TextIOWrapper` to be used.
+- `parse_SeqRecord`: Extracts the locations of the provided genes of interest into a dictionary.

 To use these function call:

 ```python
 from orcapy import BioFile